pytorch/pytorch/docs/source/notes/gradcheck.rst

           &= v^T ((\frac{\partial y}{\partial a} ur) + i * (\frac{\partial y}{\partial b} ui))
     \end{aligned}

-In this formula, we can see that :math:`\frac{\partial y}{\partial a} ur` and :math:`\frac{\partial y}{\partial b} ui` can be evaluated the same way as the fast version for the real to real case.
+In this formula, we can see that :math:`\frac{\partial y}{\partial a} ur` and :math:`\frac{\partial y}{\partial b} ui` can be evaluated the same way as the fast version for the real-to-real case.
-Once these real-valued quantities have been computed, we can reconstruct the complex vector on the right side and do a dot product with the real valued :math:`v` vector.
+Once these real-valued quantities have been computed, we can reconstruct the complex vector on the right side and do a dot product with the real-valued :math:`v` vector.

 Fast complex input analytical evaluation
 """"""""""""""""""""""""""""""""""""""""